|Ko-Dang's ready position as a tackle defense.|

 |Source: Karate Culture|

-Instead, assume an opponent has grabbed your leg.
-Sprawl your weight on top of your opponent (low wedging block) while lifting your leg -- further placing weight on them. (fnt.
-2) From here, use your same-side arm to get an overhook ("whizzer") on your opponent's arm, and then kick free (side kick to the back).
+The next set is sometimes explained as fighting two opponents: one in the rear, and one in the front.
+But there's a better explanation.
+Assume an opponent got past your guard and has grabbed your leg.
+Sprawl your weight on top of your opponent (low wedging block) while lifting your leg -- further placing weight on them.
+From here, use your same-side arm to get an overhook ("whizzer") on your opponent's arm, and then kick free (side kick to the back).
 The gif below demonstrates this:

 |Source: Karate Culture|